jjvsqz/cse15l-lab-reports/Lab2.md

 To see all available software packages, type "prep -l" at the command prompt, or "prep -h" for more options.
-[jjv001@ieng6-201]:~:57$
+[jjv001@ieng6-201]:~:94$
 ```

 ## Part 3: Learning Outcomes from Recent Labs
-In these past labs, I learnt how to set up and maintain a Java-based chat server on a remote server.
-This includes an understanding of how many users can talk with the server at the same time.
-I also had practical experience using SSH keys for secure and convenient remote server access, eliminating the need for password authentication.
-This knowledge is useful for effectively and securely administering remote servers and applications.
+Throughout previous labs, I acquired the skills to establish and oversee a Java-based chat server on a remote system.
+This encompassed grasping the server's capacity to facilitate concurrent user interactions.
+Additionally, I gained hands-on familiarity with SSH keys, enabling secure and seamless remote server access while bypassing password authentication.
+Such proficiency proves invaluable in proficiently and securely managing remote servers and applications.